 Carrier testing is like a checkup for your genes.
 It tests to see if you carry a gene variation that could cause a serious genetic condition in your child.
 Eugene offers an inclusive genetic carrier screening panel that includes Aicardi-Goutieres syndrome (SAMHD1-related), but there's a total 301 conditions that can be tested.

 Eugene's carrier test is a clinical grade test that can be done from the comfort of your own home — it's just a saliva test.
 You're also paired with a genetic counsellor who provides mindful support and guidance every step of the way.Learn more about carrier screening

-Since 90% of children that have a recessive genetic disease like Aicardi-Goutieres syndrome (SAMHD1-related) had no previous family history of it, it often feels completely out of the blue for the parents.
-Getting screened is a way to know this risk in advance, which can help familes manage or even prevent the disease in the first place.
+Since 90% of children that have a recessive genetic condition like Aicardi-Goutieres syndrome (SAMHD1-related) had no previous family history of it, it often feels completely out of the blue for the parents.
+Getting screened is a way to know this risk in advance, which can help familes manage or even prevent the condition in the first place.